kneath/kneath.github.com/about/index.md

 ----

 I love to build the future.
 I believe software will effect a Change in this world (and beyond), and I am going to be part of it.
-I'm not a deisgner.
+I'm not a designer.
 Not a programmer.
 Not a manager.
 I went to school for [Civil Engineering](http://assets.warpspire.com/images/site/degree.jpg), but ended up building things with software instead.

 I work on product at GitHub.
 We're creating a better way to design, build, and ship software.